amasraff/sabah-bus-routes/README.md

 ## `undef` and `partial`?
 `undef` means the the data/information are unknown.
 Set as undef if the data is only obtained once.
 `partial` means the data gathered for at least multiple times, at least twice, usually the case of their end to end routes.

+# Disclaimer
+This repo heavily assisted by AI.
+Without the help of it, this repo will look very bad and broken